How to Open a Bar

 Here is a checklist of the actions to take before you open your bar’s doors.

 Research which licenses and permits you need.
-Aside from registering your business and obtaining a business license, all bars need a liquor license, which is awarded by your state’s Alcohol Beverage Control (ABC) agency.
+Aside from declaring a buiness entity, registering your business, and obtaining a business license, all bars need a liquor license, which is awarded by your state’s Alcohol Beverage Control (ABC) agency.
 Be sure to research state alcohol policies to determine what you need to obtain a liquor license.
 You also need to think about food-handling licenses, music licenses, and various other building permits if you are making renovations to your current space.

 Research funding options for your bar.
 Think about the initial starting cost as well as the ongoing costs that factor into how to run a bar.
 Chances are you need capital to get the business up and running, and some bar owners rely on investors when first opening an establishment.
 Getting a business loan is another option many business owners look into.
 A business loan isn’t just handy for opening costs, it can also be used later for growing your business by investing in inventory, marketing, or renovations.